Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds

 Let $a$ be the number of $(1,1)$ kinks, $b$ the number of $(-1,-1)$ kinks, $c$ the number of $(-1,1)$ kinks, and $d$ the number of $(1,-1)$ kinks.
 Possibly by sliding kinks past one another, we cancel all pairs of kinks that have both opposite rotation number and opposite writhe.

-Now we have $a$ or $b=0$, and $c$ or $d=0$.
-For all $t$ the knots $K_t$ and $\overline{K}_t$ are contained in a thin solid torus $T_t$, which we can identify with the standard solid torus in $\R^3$.
-Since both $K_t$ and $\overline{K}_t$ are framed isotopies, we can compare their self-linking numbers at each time $t$ {\it after} identifying $T_t$ with the standard solid torus in $\R^3$.
+Hence we may assume that either $a$ or $b$ is equal to zero, and either $c$ or $d$ is equal to zero.
+For all $t$, the knots $K_t$ and $K^V_t$ are contained and isotopic in a thin solid torus $T_t$, whose core is $K_t,$ which we can identify with the standard solid torus in $\R^3$.
+Since both $K_t$ and $K^V_t$ are framed isotopies, we can compare their self-linking numbers at each time $t$ after identifying $T_t$ with the standard solid torus in $\R^3$.
 The difference between their self-linking numbers does not depend on the choice of identification of $T_t$ with the standard solid torus.
 We call this number $s(t)$.
 Since $s(0)=0$, we must have $s(1)=0$.
-On the other hand each kink of type $(\epsilon_1, \epsilon_2)$ in $\overline{K}_1$ contributes $\epsilon_2$ to the value of $s(1)$.
+On the other hand each kink of type $(\epsilon_1, \epsilon_2)$ in $K^V_1$ contributes $\epsilon_2$ to the value of $s(1)$.
 Hence $a+c=b+d$.